Skip to content

 I’ve been told I pronate, wouldn’t orthotics be the best solution?

 Maybe.
 And here is where I alienate some of my podiatrist friends… Our bodies tend to work well and make necessary compensations to accommodate minor asymmetries.
 There are cases where a very unstable foot with a highly abnormal gait requires a rigid orthotic.
-However, whenever we minimize the foot’s contact with ground surface, whether it’s with an orthotic or a scientifically designed padded running shoe, we lose proprioception.
-Proprioceptors are sensory receptors found in joints and tendons and muscles, that tell your body it’s position in space.
-Nike actually conducted an excellent study years ago trying to determine the best running shoe.
-The results were published, but not used as marketing material.
-The best shoe is actually something with the least amount of support to allow the joints to perceive the ground.
-As you might suspect, the incidence of ankle sprains, due to padding, is increased exponentially with the padding and support of a ‘good’ running shoe.
-If you don’t feel a stick that you step on, your foot and body don’t make necessary accommodations, and you sprain your ankle.
-That said, running also really shouldn’t be done on asphalt.
-Running barefoot or in Keds might be great on crushed granite or dirt or grass, but the compromise we make to run on streets requires some padding to protect the foot from the increased compressive loading due to the surface hardness.
+However, whenever we minimize the foot’s contact with ground surface, whether it’s with an orthotic or a scientifically designed padded running shoe, we lose proprioception… Running barefoot or in Keds might be great on crushed granite or dirt or grass, but the compromise we make to run on streets requires some padding to protect the foot from the increased compressive loading due to the surface hardness.

 Can this condition correct itself?

-No. if you have reached skeletal maturity, short of a Frankensteinian contraption to re-break and stretch out bone, you won’t be able to ‘cure’ this.
-However, the good news is that it’s easily managed and ‘fixed’.
+No. If you have reached skeletal maturity… However, the good news is that it’s easily managed and fixed.

 If the patient is a child, the answer is different.
-Bones grow from the ends, at a place called the growth plate, not from the middle.
-When we have an adolescent where we suspect a significant short leg, we take an x-ray and evaluate how short it is and how close to skeletal maturity the person is.
-When they are within a year or two of skeletal maturity (typically 15-16 years of age), we refer them to a pediatric orthopedist who then monitors and at the right moment, injects a solution to stop the long leg from growing any more and allow the short leg to catch up.
+Bones grow from the ends, at a place called the growth plate… At the right moment, injects a solution to stop the long leg from growing any more and allow the short leg to catch up.

 What type of treatment is there?